 I think this is the best beef stroganoff recipe because it takes five minutes to start it in the morning, you can be gone all day, and then it’s not too much trouble to throw it all together later…

-- A frozen round steak (with the bone), preferably grass-fed (find sources for healthy meat) — read more here about how to get your meat tender.
+- A frozen round steak with the bone, preferably grass-fed (find sources for healthy meat) — read more here about how to get your meat tender.

-- A small splash of raw apple cider (to draw the minerals out of the bone, but not too much with beef or it'll make it tough
+- A small splash of raw apple cider to draw the minerals out of the bone, but not too much with beef or it'll make it tough

 - A few cloves of crushed garlic